swgriffith/ramblings/content/posts/newblog.md

 I'm not a web developer by heart, so I'm not about to build from scratch, so that leaves me looking for a static content generator.
 I've seen a few in the wild, but the two main that I've come across are [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/).
 After some basic research, and after reading [this](https://opensource.com/article/17/5/hugo-vs-jekyll) interesting quick compare, I decided to use Hugo.

 Setup is really quick.
-I'm an Ubuntu and Arch linux user on the personal side, so I just had to run the following:
+I'm an Ubuntu and Arch linux user on the personal side, so I just had to run the following...

 ```bash
 #Ubuntu